EU adds Hezbollah's military wing to terrorism list

 The Iran-backed movement, set up with the aim of fighting Israel after its invasion of Lebanon three decades ago, has dominated politics in Beirut in recent years.

 In debating the blacklisting, many EU governments expressed concerns over maintaining Europe's relations with Lebanon.
-To soothe such worries, the ministers agreed to make a statement pledging to continue dialogue with all political groups.
+To soothe such worries, the ministers were expected to issue a statement pledging to continue dialogue with all Lebanese political groups and to maintain financial aid to Beirut.

-"We also agreed that the delivery of legitimate financial transfers to Lebanon and delivery of assistance from the European Union and its member states will not be affected," the EU's foreign policy chief Catherine Ashton said.

 Already on the EU blacklist are groups such as Hamas, the Palestinian Islamist movement that rules the Gaza Strip, and Turkey's Kurdish militant group PKK.

-Their assets in Europe are frozen and they have no access to cash there, meaning they cannot raise money for their activities.
-Sanctions on Hezbollah go into effect this week.
+Their assets in Europe are frozen and they have no access to cash there, meaning they are blocked from raising money for their activities.
+Sanctions against Hezbollah will go into effect later this week.

 Hezbollah denies any involvement in last July's attack in Bulgaria.
 The Bulgarian interior minister said last week Sofia had no doubt the group was behind it.